SaaS Management Best Practices To Follow in 2024

 This will help the finance team plan the budget meticulously for the future.
 And also, it’ll show how much each department is spending on applications, which will help the team allocate resources accordingly.

-Centralize software assets
+5. Centralize software assets

 Centralizing software assets is critical for easy SaaS management.
 Keeping all apps, licenses, contracts, and other application assets in one location improves visibility and control while reducing duplication and unnecessary spending.

-Decentralized assets can cause confusion and a lack of responsibility, resulting in extra costs and higher risks, or sometimes they might get lost in the shuffle too.
+Decentralized assets can cause confusion and a lack of responsibility, resulting in extra costs and higher risks.
+Sometimes, they might also get lost in the shuffle.
+However, they also make license management easier and ensure the effective utilization of assets across the organization.

-Use a SaaS management software
+6. Use a SaaS management software

 Finally, in our SaaS management best practices, let’s talk about the obvious practice of using SaaS application management software.